aaradhy25tiwari/Python-Projects/Audiobook/README.md

 ## Requirements for this project are:
 + Python 3.10 and above
 + pyttsx3 library for text-to-speech functionality
-+ PyPDF2 library for PDF parsing
++ pypdf library for PDF parsing

 ### Instructions
-    Text to Speech Program using PyTTSX3 and PyPDF2
+    Text to Speech Program using PyTTSX3 and pypdf
     ==============================================

     This program reads a PDF file and converts its text to speech using the PyTTSX3 library.